Die-hard Hong Kong protesters defend tactics as unity cracks

 "The situation has evolved into a war in Hong Kong society," said Tin, a 23-year-old front-line demonstrator.
 "It's the protesters versus the police."

-When Hong Kong's youth banded together to protest, they said they would not have clear leaders, protecting individuals from becoming symbols or scapegoats.
+When Hong Kong's youth banded together for this summer's protests, they established a few rules: They would not have clear leaders, protecting individuals from becoming symbols or scapegoats.
 And they would stick together, no matter their methods.

+The peaceful protesters would not disavow the more extreme, sometimes violent tactics of the front-liners, who would distract the police long enough for others to escape arrest.

-These were lessons learned from 2014, when the Occupy Central pro-democracy movement fizzled after more than two months.
+These were lessons learned from 2014, when the Occupy Central pro-democracy movement fizzled after more than two months without winning any concessions.
+Many involved feel internal divisions partly led to defeat.

-Two massive marches roused Chong and others who had given up on political change.
+Two massive marches roused Chong and others who had given up on political change after the failure of Occupy Central, also dubbed the Umbrella Revolution.

 On consecutive weekends in June, hundreds of thousands of people took to the streets to oppose the extradition bill.
 It struck at fears that China is eroding civil rights that Hong Kong residents enjoy under the "one country, two systems" framework.

-"I didn't think I would ever do this again," said Chong, who quit his job as an environmental consultant for the protests.
+"I didn't think I would ever do this again," said Chong, who quit his job as an environmental consultant to devote himself to the protests.
 "But this time, society is waking up."

+On June 12, three days after the first march, protesters blocked the legislature and took over nearby streets, preventing the resumption of debate on the extradition bill.
+Police responded with tear gas and rubber bullets.

 Lam suspended the bill indefinitely the day before the second march, but it didn't mollify the protesters, who turned out in even greater numbers.